 - A commitment to high quality international education

-Advanced Placement (AP) courses offered at our Riverside Campus to High School students are audited by the American College Board
+Over 20 Advanced Placement (AP) courses are offered to our High School students and are audited by the American College Board.

-ISZL is a member of the following organisations:
+ISZL is a proud member of the following esteemed organisations:

 - International Baccalaureate Organisaton (IBO)